MRtrix3/mrtrix3/docs/reference/scripts/5ttgen.rst

     5ttgen algorithm [ options ] ...

--  *algorithm*: Select the software / algorithm to be used in performing the script's core functionality; additional details and options become available once an algorithm is nominated at the command-line.
+-  *algorithm*: Select the algorithm to be used to complete the script operation; additional details and options become available once an algorithm is nominated.
 Options are: freesurfer, fsl

 Description
 -----------